-The maritime law, Jones Act, was passed by the United States Congress to protect injured seaman who may not be covered by other maritime law.
+The Jones Act was passed by the United States Congress to protect injured seaman who may not be covered by other maritime law.
 Offshore workers, merchant seamen, and others often use the term "maritime law" when referring to the Jones Act.
 For purposes of this article "maritime law" and "Jones Act" are synonymous.

 Maritime law covers legal affairs and dealings between ship owners, crewmembers, passengers and cargoes on the high seas and other navigable waters.
 The U.S. Constitution grants federal judicial power to all maritime law cases.
 The Judiciary Act of 1789 gave the federal district courts exclusive jurisdiction in maritime law cases and made the Supreme Court the final arbiter of admiralty law disputes.
 State courts are still allowed to hear some admiralty law cases.

 Maritime law originated from ancient customs of early Mediterranean seafaring nations.
 The earliest maritime law is said to have influenced the Roman legal system.
 Because the fundamental dangers of seafaring have never changed, today's maritime law is a mixture of ancient rules and new laws.
 In fact, the time-honored principles of "maintenance and cure" are still used today.

 Seamen who are injured on sea going vessels on navigable waters and offshore oil rigs that can be towed and are not permanently affixed to the ocean floor are covered under maritime law.
 Whether you are a seaman, an officer, a harbor pilot, an oil worker, a technician, a helicopter pilot, work on a tugboat, casino boat, barge, ship, supply boat, semi-submersible drilling rig, jack-up drilling rig or if you become injured on or near the water, you should talk to a maritime law attorney before making a claim or as soon as possible thereafter.